blueewhitee/GooglePlaces-MCP/README.md

-# TalkForce.ai MCP Server 🚀

-An AI-powered **Model Context Protocol (MCP) server** that provides location services as tools for AI assistants.
+ **Model Context Protocol (MCP) server** that provides location services as tools for AI assistants.
 Built on Google Places API, it enables AI agents to search for places, find nearby locations, and get detailed place information.

-## 🎯 What is MCP?

-**Model Context Protocol (MCP)** allows AI assistants to use external tools and services.
-Instead of being limited to their training data, AI can now call your server's functions directly to get real-time information.

 ## 🛠️ Available Tools